martindisch/weather-v4/README.md

   applications.
 In fact, this one doesn't even require JavaScript on the client to work.
 - The whole project is extremely minimal and simple.
-In terms of logic, it only has 316 lines of actual code.
+In terms of logic, it only has 316 lines of actual code for both the base station and backend + client.
   Granted, it's a very basic use case with only a single page and going for a full framework like SvelteKit is overkill, but I really wanted to try 1.0 now that it's out and I couldn't be happier with it.
   ```console
   $ scc -i svelte,ts,rs
   ─────────────────────────────────────────────────────────────────────────────